 WordPress’ dominance as the increasingly-de-facto platform for building websites – currently used by 65.2% of websites with a CMS and 43% of all websites – is apparent from our stats.
 67% agree or strongly agree that WordPress development skills are essential .

 Now to the nitty-gritty of the type of work our respondents take on and how much they typically charge for it.

 Aside from the purely pragmatic, we wanted to learn what aspects of web design they actually enjoy the most – the spark that keeps this industry so vibrant and dynamic – and how they find clients.

-The next most enjoyed parts of the process were its beginning and end – launch (19%) and planning (17%).
+The next most-enjoyed parts of the process were its beginning and end – launch (19%) and planning (17%).

-Web design undertakings tend to be short-term, with 40% taking no longer than a month and 92% taking less than 3 months to complete.
+Web design undertakings tend to be short-term, with 40% taking no longer than a month and 92% taking less than three months to complete.
 Coupled with the project value data however, short-term doesn’t necessarily mean cheap.

-Ongoing website maintenance and hosting are prudent offerings, ensuring a reliable stream of recurring revenue, so it’s great to see the bulk of respondents already providing these.
+Ongoing website maintenance and hosting are prudent offerings, ensuring a reliable stream of recurring revenue.
+So it’s great to see the bulk of respondents already providing these.

 It is useful though to bear in mind that, as this survey was conducted by a web host and reseller hosting company, the web hosting figures may be somewhat skewed.

 Half of respondents’ organisations offer some ongoing SEO management services.
 It corresponds with the stat that 80.5% stated technical SEO as an important skill.